danielcregg/OOC-lecture-slides/README.md

 ## 🤝 Contributing

-We welcome contributions to improve the course content:
+We welcome contributions to improve the module content:

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/new-lecture`